 To connect your active directory via eduGAIN, the beta feature SAML Single Sign-On needs to be enabled.
 Please contact integrations@ans.app.
 The Ans support team will need the domain which is registered at eduGAIN.
 The list with all registered domains is available via: https://metadata.surfconext.nl/ (see below 'eduGAIN metadata').
 After we have set the domain on your account, you are able to set up a eduGAIN account via the SAML Single Sign-On menu.

 Enforcing SSO will prevent users from logging in with their local account.
 By local account, we mean an account that has been created via Ans and which is authenticated via their own created password in Ans.
 On our login page, the SSO login method is located at the top and below that, you can log in with your local account.
 Enforcing SSO will make sure access to Ans is denied if users log in via their local account.
 An exception to the rejection of local accounts is the option 'Use one-time password'.
 This option can be enabled via the taking menu during a digital test.
 If a student forgot the password of the account, an employee can set a one-time password which is valid for 15 minutes.
 This is the only way to log in outside the SSO.
 If the 15 minutes have passed or if the one-time password is used, the user student will need to log in via SSO the next time.
+Using a one-time password only grants access to a single assignment.
+It does not allow access to other assignments or other parts of the platform.

 Ans has multiple possibilities to import students to your Ans instance, for example via a group import, class import or student import via the Users menu.
 If the option Enforce SSO is enabled, it will not be possible to send invitations to your users.
 The first step in the invitation workflow is sending a URL to set a password for a local account, which is not possible anymore.